CIMCYC/BIDS-MATLAB-EEG/EEGLAB/README.md

 The presented file is generic for any experiment, so it should be adapted according to the needs of your experiment.
 This is indicated where it appears ('replace with your own').

+The data will be output with the extension .set.

 ## SCRIPT TO CONVERT PREPROCESSED EEG DATA TO BIDS FORMAT (rename_eegpreprocessingdata_bidsformat.m)

 This script simply sorts and renames the files obtained from the data preprocessing (done by eeglab) to the proper BIDS format structure.